NEW - Body Contact Pad

 Notes;

-Additionally, sleeping grounded can pose risks if there is an electrical fault or intermittent stray voltage on the ground.
-We recommend grounding away from any electrical infrastructure, and using only a grounding rod placed in the ground.
+Additionally, sleeping grounded can pose risks if there is an electrical fault, an intermittent stray voltage on the ground, or a lighting strike.
+We recommend grounding away from any electrical infrastructure, and using only a grounding rod placed in the ground (Soil).

 Comments